-- · Sometimes their facial expression bleeds over into the next emotional state. - Expression of emotion often appears exaggerated.
-The quality of expression can be limited due to this. - · Even body movements are jerky and uncontrolled.

-hle, H.J., Hoch, C. and Jansen, F. (2002).
-Video Assisted Observation of Visual Attention.
-Facial Expression of the Individual Stimulant Dosage and Motor Behavior for the Diagnosis and for the Determination in Children with AD/HD.
-Obtained from: Kuehle, H. (October 17, 2002.
-Video Assisted Observation of Visual Attention and Motor Benavior for the Dial Determination of the Individual Stimulant Dosage in Children with AD/HD Session, 14th Annual CHADD International Conference, Miami Beach, FL.
+- AD/HD children smile abruptly. - There is little or no transition between emotional states. - Sometimes their facial expression bleeds over into the next emotional state. - Expression of emotion often appears exaggerated.
+The quality of expression can be limited due to this. - Even body movements are jerky and uncontrolled. - Kuehle, H.J., Hoch, C. and Jansen, F. (2002).
+Video Assisted Observation of Visual Attention, Facial Expression of the Individual Stimulant Dosage and Motor Behavior for the Diagnosis and for the Determination in Children with AD/HD.
+Obtained from: Kuehle, H. (October 17, 2002).
+Video Assisted Observation of Visual Attention and Motor Behavior for the Diagnosis and Determination of the Individual Stimulant Dosage in Children with AD/HD.
+Research Poster Session, 14th Annual CHADD International Conference, Miami Beach, FL.